VACCEB

 ABOUT our

-Previously, Shirley served as an executive staff member at Stanford University’s $450M multi-purpose research laboratory, where she spearheaded policy development, strategic planning, and educational initiatives such as the Youth Opportunity Program and Graduate Engineering Program.
-She also worked as a Compliance Officer at the Department of Energy, conducting audits and converting federal regulations into actionable directives.
+Previously, Shirley served as an executive staff member and Department Head at Stanford University’s $450M multi-purpose research laboratory, where she spearheaded policy development, strategic planning, and educational initiatives within her area of responsibility.
+She also worked as a Compliance Officer at the Department of Energy, conducting audits and converting federal regulations into actionable directives and as a Venture Capitalist in Silicon Valley specializing in life science, medical devices, renewable energy and clean technology.